-To establish a highly-available Lustre file system, power management software or hardware and high availability (HA) software are used to provide the following failover capabilities:
+To have a fully-automated, highly-available Lustre system, you need power management software and HA software, which must provide the following -

-- Resource fencing Protects physical storage from simultaneous access by two nodes. - Resource management Starts and stops the Lustre resources as a part of failover, maintains the cluster state, and carries out other resource management tasks. - Health monitoring Verifies the availability of hardware and network resources and responds to health indications provided by Lustre.
+- Resource fencing Physical storage must be protected from simultaneous access by two nodes. - Resource control Starting and stopping the Lustre processes as a part of failover, maintaining the cluster state, and so on. - Health monitoring Verifying the availability of hardware and network resources, responding to health indications given by Lustre.